DOAJ/doaj/cms/pages/legal/accessibility.md

 ## Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
-If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+If you're unhappy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 ---